Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Step 2.
 Rinse only as directed.

 Use the approved rinsing product for your lens system.
 Do not use tap water or saliva.
+The same water-safety rule applies to showering in contact lenses.

 Step 3.
 Disinfect before storage.